Finis Malorum is the first

 Away From the Sun, owing some influences to Dissection's Storm of the Light's Bane.

-Finis Malorum possesses vry few of the qualities that I appreciate, as it regards
+Finis Malorum possesses very few of the qualities that I appreciate, as it regards

 this band, and a few more that just don't seem to fit.
-It's not a bad release, by any means, but it struggles to hold up under
+It's not a bad release, but it struggles to hold up under close scrutiny.

 (3 Jan.
 2010)